Yiwei666/03_Python-PHP/08_pictureEdit/03_latex数学公式提取/README.md

 1. To run the model you need Python 3.7+

 2. If you don't have PyTorch installed.
 Follow their instructions [here](https://pytorch.org/get-started/locally/).
+Recommend using ubuntu system

 3. Install the package `pix2tex`: